skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 ## Compare Using BufferedInputStream

 Many students wrote compare that reads an array of bytes from each file and compares the arrays byte-by-byte.
-That's good.
+That's good!
 Its much faster than reading 1 byte.
 But the logic of `compare` is more complex.

 Another way to achieve fast input is using a `BufferedInputStream`.
-Then you can just read 1 byte at a time and let BufferedInputStream take care of "buffering" the input for you.
+Then you can read 1 byte at a time and let BufferedInputStream take care of "buffering" the input for you.

 BufferedInputStream "wraps" another InputStream and does buffered reads.